 Through the train-the-trainer model we use, each project builds local capacity and expertise so that the benefits of AWB’s involvement are multiplied and persist long after its volunteers return home.

-Are you a university in the developing world with a project proposal to improve your institution?
+Are you a university or college in the developing world with a project proposal to improve your institution?

-We welcome proposals for new projects from universities and ministries of higher education in the developing world.
+We welcome proposals for new projects from universities, colleges, and ministries of higher education in the developing world.